Table of Contents

 Do you have a Professional Project Manager (PMP) certificate or experience handling budgets of over £500K?
 Then say so in your personal statement!

 Employers seek out new project managers with the specific knowledge, experience, and business acumen to help their businesses succeed.
-Your personal statement (also known as a CV profile) is the place to show them that you’ve got what they need.
+Your personal statement is the place to show them that you’ve got what they need.

 Below is an example of a personal statement from a project manager CV that’s effective because it: